Central Virginia

 • 00:33:19

-It doesn't give us the authority to generate a revenue.
+The legislation right now does not give us permission, it doesn't give us the authority to generate a revenue.

 • 00:33:28

-That's what we would be going to the General Assembly for, is that authority.
+That's what we would be going to the General Assembly for is that authority.

 • 00:33:33